kurianbenoy/kurianbenoy-website/posts/2023/summit23_iiit/demo.md

 ## Thanks to

+- [Santhosh Thottingal](https://twitter.com/santhoshtr/) for his support and guidance.
+Santhosh told me about faster-whisper and the utility to convert the model weights to various quantization formats.
-Organizers of IIIT Summit 23 for giving me an opportunity to present my work.
+- Organizers of IIIT Summit 23 for giving me an opportunity to present my work.

 I am really happy to receive lot of curious questions from all who came to visit my demo stall like some professors who taught me in previous semesters like Dr. Keshab Nath etc. and some of Btech students.